Shuffle regularization for multiple Eisenstein series of level $N$: Abstract

 \section{Abstract}

-In \cite{BT}, Bachmann and Tasaka discovered a relationship between multiple Eisenstein series (MES) of level $1$ and formal iterated integrals corresponding to multiple zeta value (MZV).
-They also constructed shuffle regularized MES of level $1$, which satisfies the shuffle relation that is same as multiple zeta values.
-In this paper, we expand their results for arbitrary level and give some linear relations among MES of level $N$.
+In 2018, Bachmann and Tasaka discovered a relationship between the Fourier expansion of multiple Eisenstein series of level $1$ and the Goncharov coproduct on formal iterated integrals corresponding to multiple zeta values.
+They also constructed shuffle regularized multiple Eisenstein series of level $1$, which satisfy the shuffle relations similar to multiple zeta values.
+In this paper, we expand their results to arbitrary level and give some linear relations among multiple Eisenstein series of level $N$.